 I often get asked why we moved our little operation to Portugal.

-Over two months and 10,000km were spent in exploration of a combination of practicality, lifestyle as well as the ability to get work done - an elusive target.
+Over two months and 10,000km were spent in exploration searching for a combination of practicality, lifestyle and the ability to get work done - an elusive target.

 Tamega River |